-A FEW THINGS TO THINK ABOUT • ONCE A CRACKS STARTS IT CAN GROW AND GROW FAST Think about the crack as forming a pathway to failure.
+A FEW THINGS TO THINK AB FACTORS THAT PRODUCT LIFE • ONCE A CRACKS STARTS IT CAN GROW AND GROW FAST Think about the crack as forming a pathway to failure.
 This means that any crack is potentially dangerous and will only become more dangerous.
-SIMPLE RULE 1: If you find a crack, replace the part. • CORROSSION SPEEDS DAMAGE Cracks grow more quickly when they are in a corrosive environment.
+SIMPLE RULE 1: If you find a crack, replace the part.
+Hard, harsh ridi "Hits," crashes, "shots" to bike High mileage Higher body we • CORROSSION SPEEDS DAMAGE Cracks grow more quickly when they are in a corrosive environment.
 Think about the corrosive solution as further weakening and extending the crack.
-SIMPLE RULE 2: Clean your bike, lubricate your bike, protect your bike from salt, remove any salt as soon as you can. • STAINS AND DISCOLORATION CAN OCCUR NEAR A CRACK Such staining may be a warning sign that a crack exists.
-SIMPLE RULE 3: Inspect and investigate any staining to see if it is associated with a crack. • SIGNIFICANT SCRATCHES, GOUGES, DENTS OR SCORING CREATE STARTING POINTS FOR CRACKS Think about the cut surface as a focal point for stress (in fact engineers call such areas "stress risers," areas where the stress is increased).
+SIMPLE RULE 2: Clean your bike, lubricate your bike, protect your bike from salt, remove any salt as soon as you can.
+Stronger, more aggressive rider Corrosive enviro salt air, winter roa accumulated sweater • STAINS AND DISCOLORATION CAN OCCUR NEAR A CRACK Such staining may be a warning sign that a crack exists.
+SIMPLE RULE 3: Inspect and investigate any staining to see if it is associated with a crack.
+Presence of abr dirt, sand, soil in environment • SIGNIFICANT SCRATCHES, GOUGES, DENTS OR SCORING CREATE STARTING POINTS FOR CRACKS Think about the cut surface as a focal point for stress (in fact engineers call such areas "stress risers," areas where the stress is increased).
 Perhaps you have seen glass cut?
 Recall how the glass was scored and then broke on the scored line.
 SIMPLE RULE 4: Do not scratch, gouge or score any surface.
-If you do, pay frequent attention to this area or replace the part. • SOME CRACKS (particularly larger ones) MAY MAKE CREAKING NOISE AS YOU RIDE Think about such a noise as a serious warning signal.
+If you do, pay frequent attention to this area or replace the part.
+Fatigue Is Not A Fatigue is not a p some general fac how often your bi fit the "shorten p need to inspect." life" profile, the le MARNING: I any crack, bulge • SOME CRACKS (particularly larger ones) MAY MAKE CREAKING NOISE AS YOU RIDE Think about such a noise as a serious warning signal.
 Note that a well- maintained bicycle will be very quiet and free of creaks and squeaks.
 SIMPLE RULE 5: Investigate and find the source of any noise.
-It may not a be a crack, but whatever is causing the noise should be fixed promptly.

-your need to inspect.
-The more you fit the "lengthen product life" profile, the less frequent your need to inspect.
+It may not a be a crack, but whatever is causing the noise should be fixed promptly. cracked frame, f plete failure, wi B) UNDERSTAN All riders must un of composites.
+C carbon fibers are overloaded, carb atique Is Not A Perfectly Predictable Science atigue is not a perfectly predictable science, but here are ome general factors to help you and your dealer determine ow often your bicycle should be inspected.
+The more you t the "shorten product life" profile, the more frequent your eed to inspect.
+The more you fit the "lengthen product" fe" profile, the less frequent your need to inspect.